 There were three places recommended to me during our stay in Coober Pedy, but we only had the opportunity to eat at one of them, the Outback Bar and Grill.
 This bistro style restaurant is attached to the Shell service station and serves a good range of typical pub food.
 Think good wholesome food.
 Our meals were generously portioned, and they were able to accommodate my plant-based requirements.
 Even though there was nothing vegan on their menu, they were happy to adapt something for me.

 I was a little disappointed we didn’t get to try John’s Pizza Bar, when I discovered that they have appeared on some of those “best pizza bars in Australia” lists.
-On this one it came in at #5!
-They don’t just do pizzas, there is a whole range of takeaways food available, including burgers, pasta, seafood and all sorts of hot packs.
+They don’t just do pizzas, there is a whole range of takeaway food available, including burgers, pasta, seafood and all sorts of hot packs.

 We also had Downunder Gallery & Cafe recommended to us by one of the locals who declared it to be his go-to place for breakfast and lunch.
 I would also consider the Big Winch Cafe – the food there smelled delicious during our visit, and there were a good amount of customers enjoying their meals.

 Don’t forget to come on over and join the Facebook group for more South Australian inspiration and to get all your questions answered.
 Click here to join now.